-4.3.1.
-Purpose of the Resource and Use Inventory and Effects Evaluation project or development action's potential effects.
+The purpose of the Resource and Use Inventory and Effects Evaluation is to provide the regulating agencies the data and information necessary to make a decision based on the project or development action's potential effects.
 The Resource and Use Inventory and Effects Evaluation will help identify if the applicant needs to address potential conflicts with the proposed project or development action.
 The regulating agency will use the evaluation to develop specific measures for environmental protection and mitigation as well as measures to protect other ocean uses.